CDCgov/ixa/docs/book/src/topics/performance.md

 We can pass command line arguments as usual if we need to:

 ```
-samply record ./target/profiling/my_project -- arg1 arg2
+samply record ./target/profiling/my_project arg1 arg2
 ```

-The `--` separates samply arguments from binary arguments.
-When executing completes, samply will open the results in a browser.
+When execution completes, samply will open the results in a browser.
 The graph looks something like this:

 ![](flamegraph.svg)